stacks-network/docs/src/pages/authentication/profiles.md

 # Guide to Blockstack Profiles

-You can use `blockstack.js` to create and register an Blockstack username on the Stacks blockchain.
+You can use `blockstack.js` to create and register a Blockstack username on the Stacks blockchain.
 This section describes the `Profile` object and contains the following topics:

 ## About profiles